What is bronchitis?

 Acute bronchitis is usually caused by a

 virus.
-Often a person gets acute bronchitis after
+Often a person gets acute bronchitis a few days after having an

 upper respiratory tract infection such as a cold or

 the flu.
-In rare cases, acute bronchitis is caused by
+Sometimes acute bronchitis is caused by

 Acute bronchitis also can be